reymon359/how-to-live/docs/Step outside the Comfort Zone/index.md

-# Step outside the Comfort Zone
+# Step outside the comfort zone

 It is not easy